 Understanding the differences between teamwork and collaboration

 Collaboration and teamwork are frequently used interchangeably because their result is often the same.
 When a group of people collaborates, it means they are working together towards a mutual goal.
 Everyone in the group shares the same vision.
-But what is the difference, and can we speak about teamwork vs. collaboration?

 The Big Book of Team Culture

 Both collaboration and teamwork include a group of people working together to complete a common goal.
-However, we can still spot a difference between these two terms.
+However, we still spot a difference between these two terms.
 For instance, teamwork focuses on all team members' individual efforts to accomplish a goal, while collaboration is mostly about concluding a project together, or in other words, collectively.

 Also, when it comes to collaboration, there is no leader, and everyone comes up with ideas and makes decisions together, while teamwork is overseen by a team leader.